uma-email/poc/README.md

 The diagrams are not vendor neutral; several Keycloak IAM features are used here (realm-management client, query-users and view-users roles) to get claims of any user.

-Last but not least, this concept is usable even if your email provider does not support the webfinger protocol.
+Last but not least, this concept is usable even if your email provider does not support the WebFinger protocol.

 ### Push data